Stock Price – The current price of the underlying asset that is being analyzed.

 Breakeven – The market price that a stock must reach for the options buyer or seller to avoid a loss if they are excercised or assigned.

 Prob.
-Of Profit – Determines the probability of success for the spread position based on a normal distribution.
+Of Profit – Determines the probability of success for the condor position based on a normal distribution.
 The probability that the underlying asset will trade between the two sell option positions.

 Max.
 Loss for Positive Return – The theoretical loss your position can withstand to achieve a positive Expected Return.